AllureOfTheStars/Allure/README.md

     cabal install Allure

-For a more current snapshot, install a matching recent snapshot of the LambdaHack library, download the game source from [github] [3] and run 'cabal install' from the main directory.
+For a newer version, install a matching LambdaHack library snapshot from a development branch, download the game source from [github] [3] and run 'cabal install' from the main directory.